Faculty & Staff

-Glen is an Associate Professor in Epidemiology.
-His research interests include: (1) the relationships among cardiovascular fitness, body fatness, and metabolic disease (e.g., metabolic syndrome and type 2 diabetes); (2) the role of lifestyle interventions that involve increased habitual physical activity, exercise training, and dietary modifications in the prevention and treatment of metabolic and cardiovascular diseases; and, (3) non-biological determinants of physical activity and obesity (e.g., access, income, and the built environment).
+Glen Duncan is the Chair of Washington State University Spokane's Nurition and Exercise Physiology Department and is an Affiliate Professor in UW Epidology.
+Glen's research interests include: (1) the relationships among cardiovascular fitness, body fatness, and metabolic disease (e.g., metabolic syndrome and type 2 diabetes); (2) the role of lifestyle interventions that involve increased habitual physical activity, exercise training, and dietary modifications in the prevention and treatment of metabolic and cardiovascular diseases; and, (3) non-biological determinants of physical activity and obesity (e.g., access, income, and the built environment).

 Pablo Monsivais, PhD, MPH

-Currently serving as Senior University Lecturer at the University of Cambridge's Centre for Diet and Activity Research, Pablo is a visiting faculty member in the Nutritional Sciences Program and an affiliate of the Center for Public Health Nutrition at the University of Washington in Seattle.
+Currently serving as Senior University Lecturer at the University of Cambridge's Centre for Diet and Activity Research, Pablo was formerly an Acting Assistant Professor at UW and remains a regular collaborator with the Center for Public Health Nutrition.
 His research is focused on the behavioral and social determinants of food choices, diet quality and health.

 Mary Podrabsky, MPH, RD